Amund Skiri

-Amund Skiri (born 25 February 1978) is a Norwegian football coach and a former player who is the manager of Kristiansund.
+Amund Robertsen Skiri (born 25 February 1978) is a Norwegian football coach and a former player who is the manager of Kristiansund.
 He's known for putting away the deciding penalty kick in the Norwegian cup final in 2009, giving Aalesund the victory and the medal.
 On 1 January 2017 he became assistant coach for Vålerenga.
+On 23 May 2026, Skiri signed a three-year contract extension with the club until 2029.